Yningg/Cohesion_Evaluation/README.md

     └── README.md

 ### Original_Datasets
-1. Preprocessed_Dataset: The preprocessed four datasets are provided, including llama version and vader version
+1. Preprocessed_Dataset: The preprocessed four datasets are provided, including the Llama version and the Vader version
 2. Node_Mapping: The mapping file for transferring node id between original_id and mapped_id started from index 0
 3. Query_Nodes: Code, query nodes, and mapped query nodes are all provided